SharePoint Enhanced List View Web Part

 • I then use reflection to invoke the private RenderView method of the Web Part

-Yes, this sounds extremely hacky, and it is.
+Yes, see this sounds extremely hacky, pilule and it is.
 Using the avaliable SharePoint ListView control didn’t play nice with many custom views (especially when the list used managed content types).
 I’ve also tried the SPView.RenderAsHtml method, but this also presented problems.

 Another possible option would be to use the ListViewByQuery WebControl, but this would require an intense amount of code to duplicate the sorting and filtering that is available through the ListView control.
 So if you think this Web Part would be useful and would like to contribute to furthering it along, please get in touch.